All Episodes

 Let's stand up and we'll see.

-I know.
+Yeah, yeah, I know.

-And I tell you the other if you are if your comrades age, um another advantage of being an ortho pro, I tell you, is that Comrad was given this offer like you can come to this monastery for two years.
+And I tell you, the other, if you're Conrad's age, another advantage of being an Ortho-bro, I tell you, is that Conrad was given this offer, like, you can come to this monastery for two years, the seminary, and you can stay for free, and you get to learn Russian free.

 And I don't know what else you'd learn.

-What would else we would do?
+What would else you would do?

-Well then you then you could become a priest.
+Well, then you could become a priest.

-Then you can get seminary education.
+Then you can get your seminary education.

-Pay to learn Russian in a beautiful place.
+Pay you to learn Russian information.

 It's like being at a really strict boarding school.

-There are women, orthodox women desperate to find men.
+There are women, Orthodox women, desperate to find men.

 So if you don't mind growing a beard and you're comfortable with venerating saints.